BuggStream/hd44780-driver/README.md

 ### Features
 - 4-bit & 8-bit modes are supported
-- Support for i2c backpacks
+- Support for I2C backpacks based on PCF8574 and MCP23008 port expanders

 ### Todo
 - Busy flag support (Waiting for support from [embedded-hal](https://github.com/rust-embedded/embedded-hal) to read and write from a pin)